 It had been forever since I last made it to Paris.
 Over 10 years if I don’t count the short stopovers in Charles De Gaulle airport.
-It was good to be back, and to collect new memories, to see the known sights again and to add new locations to my travel-memory.
+It was good to be back, and to collect new memories, to see the known sights again, and to add new locations to my travel memory.

 Getting from London to Paris

 The Eurostar train between Paris and London takes a little over 2 hours to do the 350 kilometers.
-I’m adding those to the statistics of the Trans Europe and Trans Asia project.
+I’m adding those to the statistics of the Trans Europe and Trans Asia projects.
 The wifi isn’t that strong to do a Whatsapp call (yep, tried that) but allows to get some work completed between London St Pancras and Paris Gare du Nord.